MiskaWasTaken/Asus-Vivobook-f510ua-Hackintosh/README.md

 - **IMPORTANT**: Every time you reset your BIOS by loading ("Optimized")  Defaults (F9) or install a different BIOS version, you will need to flip this bit again!
 Resetting or clearing NVRAM, however, should ***not*** re-lock the MSR E2 register.

 Links: [OC Debug](https://github.com/utopia-team/opencore-debug/releases) (contains `ControlMsrE2.efi` - by utopia team) | [CFGLock.efi](https://www.insanelymac.com/forum/topic/344035-cfglock-unlock-msr-0xe2/) (legacy 2020-06 - by Brummbär) | [RU - CFG LOCK/Unlocking - Alternative method](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/)

+# Do below if you want or you can just use airport kext

 # Optional Wi-Fi Replacement